 After surgery-particularly during the first twenty-four hours, your face will feel puffy, your nose may ache, and you may have a dull headache.
-You can control any discomfort with the pain medication prescribed by Drs.
-Medford and Luft.
+You can control any discomfort with the pain medication prescribed by Dr. Luft and Dr. Bogdan.
 Applying cold compresses will reduce this swelling and make you feel a bit better.

 A little drainage is common during the first few days following surgery, and you may continue to feel some stuffiness for several weeks.
 Drs.
-Medford and Luft will probably ask you not to blow your nose for a week or so, while the tissues heal.
+Luft and Bogdan will probably ask you not to blow your nose for a week or so, while the tissues heal.

 Drs.
-Medford and Luft uses techniques to minimize packing and most of his patients do not need nasal packing.
+Luft and Bogdan uses techniques to minimize packing and most of his patients do not need nasal packing.
 If you have nasal packing, it will be removed after a few days and you’ll feel much more comfortable.
 By the end of one or, occasionally, two weeks, all dressings, splints, and stitches should be removed.